Allen-Tildesley/examples/README.md

 The Python versions do not require building, they are simply run through the Python interpreter.

 ## Reporting errors
-If you spot an error in these program files, or the accompanying documentation, please raise an "Issue" (you will need to be logged in to GitHub to do this).
+If you spot an error in these program files, or the accompanying documentation, please check the [CONTRIBUTING](CONTRIBUTING.md) guidelines first, and then raise an "issue" using the [Issues](https://github.com/Allen-Tildesley/examples/issues) tab.
-Please check the [CONTRIBUTING](CONTRIBUTING.md) guidelines first.
+(You will need to be logged in to GitHub to do this).